bsquaredlabs/ai-js/README.md

 Hello World!
-This is le-ai-js speaking!
+This is ai-js speaking!
 =======================================

 ai-js is a javascript framework for Artificial Intelligence